Stephanie Webb reveals key moments in Leeds’ First World War history.

 One of the most notable factories in Leeds was the Barnbow munitions works.
 Over 3 years, 36 million cartridges and over 24 million shells were produced at Barnbow.
 Barnbow’s workforce of 16,000 people was 93% female.
 The so-called ‘Barnbow Lasses’ were well paid for their vital work, which was highly dangerous.
 Indeed, many of the women made the ultimate sacrifice.

 During the night shift on 5 December 1916, the women in room 42 were filling 4.5 inch shells when a machine malfunctioned.
 A massive explosion killed 35 women.
 Such was the secrecy surrounding the work at Barnbow, the incident was covered up and the women were merely listed in the Yorkshire Evening Post as ‘killed by accident.’
 It would be 6 years before the truth was revealed.

 Lotherton Hall – convalescent hospital

-Given the city’s wide contribution to the war effort and its significant losses, it is little wonder that the announcement of the Armistice prompted mass celebrations.
+Given the city’s contribution to the war effort and its significant losses, it is little wonder that the announcement of the Armistice prompted mass celebrations.
 40,000 people gathered at the Town Hall where fireworks were let off.
-Over the course of the war, from the 82,000 Leeds soldiers, 10,000 men had lost their lives.
+Over the course of the war, of 82,000 Leeds soldiers, 10,000 men had lost their lives.